Missouri lawmaker pushes for bill to forgive unemployment overpayments - NewsBreak

 JEFFERSON CITY, Mo. – A Missouri lawmaker has pre-filed a bill to prohibit the state from recovering improperly dispensed overpayments of unemployment benefits.

 Earlier this year, more than 46,000 Missourians were overpaid unemployment benefits during the pandemic.
 The state asked those who were overpaid to return the money.
-The state then said people could apply for a waiver to keep the federal portion of the overpayment.Greene County gets $56.9 million in ARPA Funds; who can apply
+The state then said people could apply for a waiver to keep the federal portion of the overpayment.Top Story: St. Louis County police detective dies after cruiser rammed

 State Rep. Ian Mackey (D- St. Louis) said folks followed the directions and adhered to the law.